 A fungal infection does not go away on its own.
 It needs to be treated in some way to kill the organisms responsible.
 When the fungi are under your nails, they are very hard to get to and so become difficult to eradicate completely.
 Many home remedies exist, though these will not be as effective against serious infections.
 Topical medications, like anti-fungal ointments, lacquers, and sprays kill the organisms on the surface; however, if the infection is already deep in the nail, they may have trouble reaching it.
 Oral medications get into your bloodstream and are carried directly to the affected areas, allowing them to attack the source of the infection.
 Over several months the medication eradicates the organisms and allows a healthy nail to grow in.

 Laser treatment is the latest in fungal nail remedies.
-The intense light passes through the nail and reaches the fungal infection underneath, killing it in one to two treatments in most cases.
-Gulf South Foot & Ankle offers the PinPointe Laser treatment.
+The intense light passes through the nail and reaches the fungal infection underneath, killing it most often in one to two treatments.
+Gulf South Foot & Ankle, LLC, offers the PinPointe Laser treatment.
 The procedure is painless in most cases.
 Most people feel only some warmness in the toes.
 After the fungus has been killed, you should see a new, healthy nail replacing the infected nail after just a month or two.
 Aside from check-ups to make sure your nails are healing, there is no post-op care to cut into your busy schedule.
 You can walk freely after the procedure—or even have your nails painted, if you want!
 By 6-12 months, a fungus-free, healthy nail should have completely appeared.

 If you’ve noticed changes in your nails, you don’t have to hide away your feet and hope for the best.
-You need—and can get—expert care from Gulf South Foot & Ankle, LLC to eliminate this nasty “guest.”
+You need—and can get—expert care from Gulf South Foot & Ankle, LLC, to eliminate this nasty “guest.”
 Don’t wait until all of your toenails cause embarrassment before seeking help.
-Contact the doctors of Gulf South Foot & Ankle in Metairie or Covington for an appointment or more information.
+Call us for an appointment or use our online contact form.